Pan-German League

 The Pan-German League (Alldeutscher Verband) was a Pan-German nationalist organization which was officially founded in 1891, a year after the Zanzibar Treaty was signed.

 Primarily dedicated to the German question of the time, it held positions on German imperialism, antisemitism, the Polish question, and support for German minorities in other countries.
-The party embraced Völkism, expansionism, pangermanism, militarism, nationalism, and racial ideas.
+The party embraced Völkism, expansionism, Pan-Germanism, militarism, nationalism, and racial ideas.

 The purpose of the league was to nurture and protect the ethos of German nationality as a unifying force.

 By 1922, the League had grown to over 40,000 paying members.
 Berlin housed the central seat of the league, including its president and its executive, which was capped at a maximum of 300.
 Full gatherings of the league happened at the Pan-German Congress.

 Although numerically small, the League enjoyed a disproportionate influence on the German state through connections to the middle class, the political establishment and the media, as well as links to the 300,000 strong Agrarian League.